mishgon/vox2vec/README.md

 ## Requirements

 Make sure you have installed [torch](https://pytorch.org/) compatible with your CUDA version.
-To install other requirements run
+To install other requirements, run

 ```setup
 git clone https://github.com/mishgon/vox2vec.git && cd vox2vec && pip install -e .
 ```

-## Pre-trained model
+## The pre-trained model

-You can download pretrained models here:
+You can download the pre-trained vox2vec model from [here](https://drive.google.com/file/d/1A27Wucnb4lN22RV8487-qaxCxynKzGkG/view?usp=sharing).

-- [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.

 ## Evaluation of the pre-trained model